 She is an Academic Member of the College of Health Psychology within the Australian Psychological Society.
 Suzanne was appointed an Officer in the General Division of the Order of Australia in 2018 for distinguished service to medical research in psycho-oncology and to community health through patient care strategies to assist men with prostate cancer.

 Ms Chris Enright

-Chris has almost 20 years, experience working in public health, governance and organisational structure.
-She has worked with some of the most well-known health organisations in Australia including the Cancer Council, the Red Cross and Jean Hailes for Women’s Health.
+Chris has almost 20 years experience working in public health, governance and organisational structure.
+She is the Chief Operating Officer for The Big Issue and has worked with some of the most well-known health organisations in Australia including the Cancer Council, the Red Cross, and Jean Hailes for Women’s Health.

 Chris is also a business coach and mentor with Global Sisters, facilitating entrepreneurial opportunities, and has co-authored papers published in the Australian Journal of Public Health and Australian Family Physician.
 She was a judge in the 2019 Telstra Businesswoman of the Year Awards.

 Chris brings a business-minded approach to the Board of Directors.
 She would like to see the approach to men’s health change, a reduction in blame culture and a more preventative strategy which would take both a clinical and social model into account.

 Emeritus Prof RA ‘Frank’ Gardiner AM, MBBS MD FRACS FRCS

 Robert ‘Frank’ Gardiner is a retired academic urologist with over 50 years’ experience in the health sector.
 He continues to be involved in several prostate cancer research projects, having been the first to demonstrate the lymph drainage of the human prostate using lymphoscintigraphy.
 He undertook the first dendritic cell vaccine studies in prostate cancer in Australia and remains centrally involved in an emerging project in this area as well as continuing studies on the non-invasive, early detection of prostate cancer.